kaustavha/luvit-docs/doc/api/process.markdown

   function itself threw an error while attempting to handle it.
 This can happen, for example, if a `process.on('uncaughtException')` or `domain.on('error')` handler throws an error.
 * `8` - Unused.
-In previous versions of Node.js, exit code 8 sometimes
+In previous versions of luvit, exit code 8 sometimes
   indicated an uncaught exception.
 * `9` - **Invalid Argument** - Either an unknown option was specified,
   or an option requiring a value was provided without a value.
 * `10` **Internal JavaScript Run-Time Failure** - The JavaScript
-  source code internal in Node.js's bootstrapping process threw an error when the bootstrapping function was called.
-This is extremely rare, and generally can only happen during development of Node.js itself.
+  source code internal in luvit's bootstrapping process threw an error when the bootstrapping function was called.
+This is extremely rare, and generally can only happen during development of luvit itself.
 * `12` **Invalid Debug Argument** - The `--debug` and/or `--debug-brk`
   options were set, but an invalid port number was chosen.
-* `>128` **Signal Exits** - If Node.js receives a fatal signal such as
-  `SIGKILL` or `SIGHUP`, then its exit code will be `128` plus the value of the signal code.
+* `>128` **Signal Exits** - If luvit receives a fatal signal such as `SIGKILL` or `SIGHUP`, then its exit code will be `128` plus the value of the signal code.
 This is a standard Unix practice, since exit codes are defined to be 7-bit integers, and signal exits set